inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // Warnings were encountered during analysis:
 //
+// src/components/EventSchemas.ts:223:5 - (ae-forgotten-export) The symbol "FnFailedEventName" needs to be exported by the entry point index.d.ts
+// src/components/EventSchemas.ts:224:5 - (ae-forgotten-export) The symbol "FnFinishedEventName" needs to be exported by the entry point index.d.ts
 // src/components/InngestCommHandler.ts:903:5 - (ae-forgotten-export) The symbol "ServerTiming" needs to be exported by the entry point index.d.ts
 // src/components/InngestCommHandler.ts:905:9 - (ae-forgotten-export) The symbol "ExecutionVersion" needs to be exported by the entry point index.d.ts
 // src/components/InngestCommHandler.ts:905:36 - (ae-forgotten-export) The symbol "ExecutionResult" needs to be exported by the entry point index.d.ts